 For example, if you have a serious driving infraction on your record, like a DUI, you may pay more than a civilian does for car insurance, even with a military discount.
 In most cases, men pay more for car insurance than women as they are seen as riskier drivers.

 In the next section, we’ll discuss exactly what you can do to fully utilize your discount and keep your car insurance rates low.

 What are some quick tips for cheaper veteran and military auto insurance?

 The military and veteran discounts we’ve already discussed are available, but the rest is up to you.

 There are several variables out of your control, like gender and age, that can impact car insurance.
-Yet many other factors are within your control and can be used to minimize your premium.
+Yet many other factors are within your control and can be used to minimize your rates.

 Here are seven ways to pay less on auto insurance as a military member or veteran:

 - Drive safe.
 This seems like a no-brainer, but it’s true.
 Your military and veteran car insurance rates are directly impacted by your driving history.
 State Farm offers drivers a 5 percent discount just for signing up for their Drive Safe & Save defensive driving program.

 - Bundle insurance policies.
 Lumping together renter’s, homeowner’s, condo, and/or life insurance with the same provider could offer a discount of up to 22 percent.

 - Cancel collision insurance.
 If you are deployed and won’t be driving your car at home for an extended period of time — more than a month — make sure to tell your car insurance provider.
 Many insurers will allow you to cancel additional collision coverage during deployment when a vehicle is not in use.

 - Pay upfront.
 If you have the means to set aside a sizable chunk of cash, now is the time to do it.
 Paying for your premium annually instead of month-by-month will offer an extra discount, on top of a discounted military rate.